systematic-magic/AgingPubMed/research_papers_pdf.rst

 ============================================

 ..
 ATTENTION::
-   	PDF checks are the same as HTML checks with a small number of exceptions.
-This page explains the cases where PDF requirenments **differ** from HTML ones.
+   	PDF checks are the same as HTML checks with some exceptions.
+This page explains the cases where PDF requirements **differ** from HTML checks.
    	Please use a merge of HTML and PDF checks for PDF review.